"Dirty cooking" leads to climate change, but you can help

 Keep track of pollutants in your home with a handy app.

-While the vast majority of American cook stoves and heat stoves do provide proper ventilation to reduce the concentrations of particulate matter and harmful gasses, it’s helpful to be aware of what invisible dangers are actually in your home.
+While the vast majority of American cook stoves and heating stoves provide proper ventilation to reduce concentrations of particulate matter and harmful gases, it’s helpful to be aware of the invisible dangers in your home.

 Using an indoor air pollution monitor is a great way to know what potential hazards are in your home, and they can alert you to dangerous levels of smoke.